vyskoczilova/woocommerce-payforpayment/README.txt

 - [WooCommerce Multi-Currency](https://woocommerce.com/products/multi-currency/) when the store currency is USD

 = Limitations =
 - It seems that Mercadopago gateway is not handling WC_Fee correctly.
-Get in touch with Mercadopago support.
+Get in touch with Mercadopago support (and I'm happy to help them fix the issue)
 - Better not use it with PayPal.
 (Legal issue, see FAQ as well.)
 - Doesn't work on "Pay for order" pages (manually created orders or canceled payments), because of [WC limitations](https://github.com/woocommerce/woocommerce/issues/17794)